mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 Start up MMDAgent-EX and try conversing with ChatGPT.

-## Enable streaming

-OpenAI's chat completion has a streaming mode, which allows you to receive responses token by token, not waiting for the whole response to made.
-With this streaming mode, responses can start before the entire sentence comes, so it can be used to reduce response latency.

-Here is a version of the above program that is adapted to streaming more.
-The highlights of this program is:
+## Extension to Streaming

+In LLM-based dialogue systems, generating response sentences can take from a few seconds to tens of seconds, and this response delay can be problematic.
+Some LLMs, including OpenAI's chat completion, offer a streaming mode, allowing the reception of generated text as a stream on a token-by-token basis, without accumulating the entire response.

+By using this streaming mode to progressively receive generated text and detect appropriate breaks for voice synthesis, it's possible to reduce the delay before starting the response.
+This method is widely tried as a way to reduce delays in LLM dialogues.

+Below is a modified version of the example above that uses streaming mode.
+There are various approaches about how to efficiently find sentence breaks in a course of streamed sentences, but here we simply use the method of "breaking at punctuation marks".

+The synthesized voices are played in order without overlapping, so threads or queues are required for synthesis timing control.
+Here's an overview of its operation:

 - Connect in streaming mode and sequentially receive response characters from the server in token units.
 - As the received tokens are combined, voice synthesis of the obtained parts begins when "。", "？", or "！" appears, judging that as the end of the sentence.